Zackykane/test-git-commands/README.md

 2. git add .

-3. git commit -m "test 2"
+3. git commit -m "message"

 4. git push origin main

+Test Sucessful

+This is test 3 of cloning a repository using the following steps

+1. git init

+2. git clone <url>

-Test
+Test Sucsesful